EasyJet cancels 100 flights due to Covid absences

 Passengers at Manchester Airport have faced long queues for check-in and security, leading some to miss their flights at the start of the Easter holidays.

-Some travellers landing have also complained about extensive waits in the baggage reclaim halls.
+There have also been complaints about extensive waits in the baggage reclaim halls.

 On Sunday, traveller Donna Mayfield told the BBC the situation was "horrendous", while another said they had seen "customers and staff in tears".